Logging¶

 Protolink's logging is built around a common BaseLogger abstract class, which ensures that custom and built-in loggers expose the standard logging methods.

-By default, an Agent utilizes the ConsoleLogger to output colorful text to stdout, but it's very easy to substitute this with the FileLogger or even a custom subclass if you use platforms like Datadog or Sentry.
+By default, an Agent utilizes the ConsoleLogger to output colorful text to stdout, but it's very easy to substitute this with the FileLogger, QuietLogger, or a custom subclass if you use platforms like Datadog or Sentry.

 Configuration¶